apache/cordova-ios/README.md

 -->
 Cordova iOS
 =============================================================
-CordovaLib is a static library that enables users to include Cordova in their iOS application projects easily, and also create new Cordova based iOS application projects through a Xcode project template.
+CordovaLib is a static library that enables users to include Cordova in their iOS application projects easily, and also create new Cordova based iOS application projects.
 <br />

 Pre-requisites
 -------------------------------------------------------------
-Make sure you have installed the latest iOS SDK.
-Download it at [http://developer.apple.com/ios](http://developer.apple.com/ios)
+Make sure you have installed the latest released iOS SDK which comes with Xcode 4.
+Download it at [http://developer.apple.com/ios](http://developer.apple.com/ios).
 <br />

 Build and install the Installer Package